Ministry of Economy and Finance (Peru)

+The current Minister of Economy and Finance is Raúl Pérez-Reyes, serving since 13 May 2025.

 History

 On August 13, 1821, José de San Martín, president of Peru, created the General Secretariat of Finance along with the Chancellery, and the War and Navy Department.
 The first minister of Finance was Hipólito Unanue.
+On March 21, 1824, Simón Bolívar issued a decree in Trujillo reducing the three ministries to a single one, which would become the General Secretariat of Affairs of the Peruvian Republic (Secretaría General de los Negocios de la República Peruana), under Colonel José Gabriel Pérez.
+However, shortly thereafter, the Governing Junta repealed the decree, reestablishing the three ministries.